h3xstream/waf-workshop/slides/index.md

  - You need to either:
     - Control the status code of ONE page
     - Deploy a custom application at a given path
- - Proxy must honors 101 response
+ - Proxy must honors 101 response (Switching Protocols)
  - WAF does not inspect WebSocket communication

 ---